“Every expert was once a beginner.” — Helen Hayes

 What You’ll Find Here

-Here’s a taste of what sudo.life
+Here’s a taste of what sudo.life is all about:

 - 🐧 Linux basics and not-so-basics